Siddhant/siddhant.github.io/_posts/2025-09-01-sqlite-deployment.md

 # Timeline
 - `Day 0` - when you deploy your application to production for the first time
-- `Day 1` - the first day when your applicaiotn is "open for business"
+- `Day 1` - the first day when your application is "open for business"
 - `Day B` - day on which a backup is done

-# Environemnts
+# Environments
-- development
+- **development** - for local development and manual testing by developers
-- production
+- **test** - for automated unit and integration tests
+- **production** - the live environment serving real users

 # Code & Data organization
 Below is a comprehensive list of the database files, Bash scripts, and Python scripts you will need, along with a suggested directory structure: